readonlymem0ry/nuba_wm/README.md

 <h3>Callback Functions</h3>

 <h4><code>onConnect()</code></h4>
-<p>Mendaftarkan callback function yang akan dipanggil saat WiFi berhasil terhubung.
-Cocok untuk inisialisasi layanan yang membutuhkan koneksi internet seperti NTP, MQTT, atau web server.
-Callback function tidak menerima parameter dan tidak mengembalikan nilai.</p>
+<p>Registers a callback function to be called when Wi-Fi is successfully connected.
+Suitable for initializing services that require an internet connection, such as NTP, MQTT, or a web server.
+The callback function takes no parameters and returns no value.</p>
 <pre>void onWiFiConnect() {
   Serial.println("Connected!");
 }